filefoxper/type-qs/readme.md

 parse(search: string, opt?: IParseOptions & { defaults?: any, template?: Template })

-we add the template and defaults into options.
+we add the <strong>template and defaults</strong> into options.
 So you will work with template to recompute your query and use defaults to replace the invalid query params.

 <strong>if you set nothing about template, it works out just what qs.parse work.</strong>